zecarrera/playwright-java/README.md

 `mvn test -Dbrowser=firefox`

 #### Pipeline

 Tests are automatically triggered using GitHub actions when:
 - PR is raised/updated
 - Changes are pushed to the main branch
 - Tests are configured to run in parallel and on firefox, chromium and webkit
+- Static code validation is executed

+### Static code analysis

+PMD source code analyzer is configured to run and produce a report on CI

+It can also be run from the terminal:

+`mvn pmd:check`

 ### Structure overview